-1. T cell lymphomas
+1. T-cell lymphomas

-- Acquired lipodystrophies are associated with autoimmune disorders, and autoimmune disorders are associated with an increased risk of malignancies including lymphomas. - The Specialist Prescriber should be informed if T-cell lymphoma is diagnosed and/or if any haematological abnormalities are diagnosed. - The Specialist Prescriber should carefully consider the benefits and risks of treatment in patients with acquired generalised lipodystrophy and/or in patients with significant haematological abnormalities (including leukopenia, neutropenia, bone marrow abnormalities, lymphoma, and/or lymphadenopathy). - Three cases of T-cell lymphoma have been reported while using metreleptin in clinical studies.1 All three patients had acquired generalised lipodystrophy.
+- Acquired lipodystrophies are associated with autoimmune disorders, and autoimmune disorders are associated with an increased risk of malignancies including lymphomas.9 - The Specialist Prescriber should be informed if T-cell lymphoma is diagnosed and/or if any haematological abnormalities are diagnosed. - The Specialist Prescriber should carefully consider the benefits and risks of treatment in patients with acquired generalised lipodystrophy and/or in patients with significant haematological abnormalities (including leukopenia, neutropenia, bone marrow abnormalities, lymphoma, and/or lymphadenopathy).1 - Three cases of T-cell lymphoma have been reported while using metreleptin in clinical studies.1 All three patients had acquired generalised lipodystrophy.
 Two of these patients were diagnosed with peripheral T-cell lymphoma while receiving the medicinal product.
 Both had immunodeficiency and significant haematological abnormalities including severe bone marrow abnormalities before the start of treatment.
-A separate case of anaplastic large cell lymphoma was reported in a paediatric patient receiving the medicinal product who did not have haematological abnormalities before treatment.1 Post- marketing monitoring indicated that there were no reports of patients developing lymphoma until July 2016.6 A causal relationship between Myalepta treatment and the development and/or progression of lymphoma has not been established.
+A separate case of anaplastic large cell lymphoma was reported in a paediatric patient receiving the medicinal product who did not have haematological abnormalities before treatment.1 A causal relationship between Myalepta treatment and the development and/or progression of lymphoma has not been established.